MatthijsKamstra/hxexterns/README.md

 I usually do the easy solution, but sometimes I try to create a complete set.

-Usually try to see if the transpiled js look simular to the "normal" export.
+Usually try to see if the transpiled js look similar to the "normal" export.

 Repo folder structure